 How do you attribute sales to an influencer?
 What do you look for to measure if they are contributing to your brand sales?

 We have started to run our influencer programs through Affiliate networks, where the influencers are actually incentivized to drive sales with a commission.
-Usually they are offered anywhere for 10-15% commission.
+Usually, they are offered anywhere from 10-15% commission.
 This makes them feel more invested in the program so it’s not just about posting pretty pictures.
-They use unique tracking links to drive to product on our website where we can then track back to sales.
-Some examples of these networks are RewardStyle and Stylinity (more micro influencers).
+They use unique tracking links to drive to the product on our website where we can then trackback to sales.
+Some examples of these networks are RewardStyle and Stylinity (more micro-influencers).

-How can we move from being reactive to being proactive in the retail space.
-You mentioned that you close most B&M store to favor online.
+How can we move from being reactive to being proactive in the retail space?
+You mentioned that you close most B&M stores to favor online.
 This may not be what customers want but they are just adjusting their habits to what’s available.
 What about thinking ahead?

-I think the retail landscape is so uncertain that it’s tough to future proof.
-I believe the best approach is to diversify your brand presence and distribution so consumers have multiple ways of engaging/shopping (ensuring multiple/varied distribution channels), have a clear Amazon strategy , and maintain the integrity of your brand and product.
+I think the retail landscape is so uncertain that it’s tough for future proof.
+I believe the best approach is to diversify your brand presence and distribution so consumers have multiple ways of engaging/shopping (ensuring multiple/varied distribution channels), have a clear Amazon strategy, and maintain the integrity of your brand and product.
 At the end of the day, your brand and product should be able to carry you through even the toughest of times.